-• Adopted Site Specific Allocations Document (SSAD) - sets out proposals for sites that are expected to experience significant development;

-• Emerging Local Plan Employment and Industry Document (LPEID)

-• Supplementary Planning Documents (SPDs) - provide detailed guidance on how our planning policies will be implemented for specific topics;

-· Local Development Scheme (LDS) - sets out our timetable for producing Wandsworth's planning policy documents and strategies;

-· Policies Map - showing planning policy designations and constraints; and;

-• Authority Monitoring Report (AMR) - assesses the performance of our planning policies documents by considering their performance against a set of indicators.

-3.5 Supplementary Planning Documents -add further detail to the policies in the Local Plan.
+- · Adopted Site Specific Allocations Document (SSAD) sets out proposals for sites that are expected to experience significant development; - · Emerging Local Plan Employment and Industry Document (LPEID) - · Supplementary Planning Documents (SPDs) provide detailed guidance on how our planning policies will be implemented for specific topics; - · Local Development Scheme (LDS) sets out our timetable for producing Wandsworth's planning policy documents and strategies; - · Policies Map showing planning policy designations and constraints; and; - · Authority Monitoring Report (AMR) assesses the performance of our planning policies documents by considering their performance against a set of indicators. - 3.5 Supplementary Planning Documents -add further detail to the policies in the Local Plan.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
 SPDs are a material consideration in planning decisions but are not part of the development plan.
 A list of these documents and a timetable for their production is set out in the Local Development Scheme (LDS).
-Public engagement and the consultation process is broadly aligned with that of local plan production requirements, and the broad consultation principles set out in section 2, but proportionality is applied to this process given the more limited scope of these documents.

-National Wandsworth's Supplementary Other planning guidance Local Plan Planning Documents documents NPPF 2018 Core Strategy Topic -based SPDs and SPGs Annual Monitoring Report Updated national waste planning Development Management Policies Document Conservation Area Character Appraisals/Strategies Local Development Scheme policy: Planning for sustainable waste Site Specific Allocations Document (SSAD) Emerging SPDs Emerging Local Plan Employment and Industry Document London Plan Emerging London Plan transparency in the plan-making process by assisting the public and other key stakeholders to plan engagement, track the progress of draft documents, and in committing the Council to keeping its planning framework up to date via accessible reporting in the Authority's Monitoring Report.
-This, along with this SCI report, sets out the Council's arrangements for involvement of the public and other stakeholders in the preparation of the public and other stakeholders in the preparation of Local development Documents and in consultation on planning applications for development proposals, and is available for the public to view on the website.
+Public engagement and the consultation process is broadly aligned with that of local plan production requirements, and the broad consultation principles set out in section 2, but proportionality is applied to this process given the more limited scope of these documents. - · Local Development Scheme (LDS) This sets out the intended timetable for producing the Local Plan documents and must be published on the Council's website and kept up to date.
+Wandsworth's latest LDS was updated and adopted in 2017.
+This provides a timeframe for the production of Local Planning documents and SPDs thereby improving transparency in the plan-making process by assisting the public and other key stakeholders to plan engagement, track the progress of draft documents, and in committing the Council to keeping its planning framework up to date via accessible reporting in the Authority's Monitoring Report.
+This, along with this SCI report, sets out the Council's arrangements for involvement of the public and other stakeholders in the preparation of Local Development Documents and in consultation on planning applications for development proposals, and is available for the public to view on the website. - · Monitoring The progress of Local Plans is monitored in the Authority's Monitoring Report.
+This records and assesses the effectiveness of key policies and progress against targets and milestones for the preparation of a local plan, including any requirement to amend the Local Development Scheme Details can be found on the Council's website at: www.wandsworth.gov.uk/amr